NetApp/beegfs/README.md

 2. Create a directory that will contain the inventory and playbook files to use with the BeeGFS role.
 3. Use the example files from the `examples/` directory to help build your playbook and inventory files in the newly created directory from step 2.
 4. When you have the desired BeeGFS configuration described in your inventory and related files, run the playbook and deploy BeeGFS using: `ansible-playbook -i beegfs_inventory.yml beegfs_playbook.yml`.
-    * While in theory one could describe multiple BeeGFS filesystems in the same inventory file, this has not been tested extensively to date, and thus is not currently recommended.
+    * Note you can define/deploy multiple BeeGFS file systems using the same inventory.
+The only limitation is that each Ansible host can only be included in one of the file system instances.
+For example the role does not currently support deploying a BeeGFS client that mounts two different BeeGFS file systems.

 Please refer to the sections below for guidance setting up required and optional variables to describe your desired BeeGFS configuration.